wynessgp/sqa-risk-recreation/docs/progress/week8.md

 **Evaluation Date**: x/x/2024

 **Item Progress**:
-1. [almost done] abc
+1. [almost done] done with scramble
-2. [started] abc
+2. [started] changes to GameEngine in progress
-3. [not started] abc
+3. [not started] second half of the week

 # Part 3.
 Individual Progress of the Week
 ### Team member: Canon Maranda
 #### PR created:
-- abc, could be links to PR
-- abc
-- abc
+- N/A

 #### PR done and approved
-- abc
-- abc
-- abc
+- N/A

 #### Other people's PR reviewed by you
-- abc
-- abc
-- abc
+- N/A

 ### Team member: Grant Wyness
 #### PR created:
-- abc, could be links to PR
-- abc
-- abc
+- N/A

 #### PR done and approved
-- abc
-- abc
-- abc
+- N/A

 #### Other people's PR reviewed by you
-- abc
-- abc
-- abc
+- N/A